 We will show you the process we follow.

-After every campaign, we will ensure to deliver the following
+After every campaign, we will make sure to deliver the following

 Clear proof that the link is real: live URLs, whether Google has indexed them, domain rating, and anchor text that actually works.